 In addition to added resiliency, this partnership is allowing us to work together to lower carbon emissions and provide an educational resource for local teachers and students.
 We are continuing to develop other innovative efforts with farmers to achieve mutually beneficial goals that support our industries and communities.

 Our state’s electric cooperatives are also helping identify new ways to electrify agricultural processes to improve sustainability, lower operating costs and provide additional productivity and convenience.
-Farm equipment like tractors, irrigation systems, robotic milking and automatic feed pushers, along with operations like controlled environment agriculture, can all be powered through electricity.
+Farm equipment like tractors, irrigation systems, grain drying, robotic milking and automatic feed pushers, along with operations like controlled environment agriculture, can all be powered through electricity.

 Opportunities also exist to electrify commercial equipment and processes ranging from forklifts and induction cooking to pumps and food processing and service equipment.
 Heating and cooling technologies like advanced heat pumps and electrified thermal and cold storage can also be employed to achieve industrial benefits and efficiencies.
 Rapidly advancing technology will continue to provide additional opportunities for electrification and the innovative use of electric power.